mpapadomanolaki/U-REC/README.md

 tools.py involves functions that are called in m ain.py during training.

+infer.py is used for evaluating the model on the testing images.

 If you find this code useful in your research, please consider citing:

 Maria Papadomanolaki, Konstantinos Karantzalos, Maria Vakalopoulou.
 A MULTI-TASK DEEP LEARNING FRAMEWORK COUPLING SEMANTIC SEGMENTATION AND IMAGE RECONSTRUCTION FOR VERY HIGH RESOLUTION IMAGERY